quartzbio/quartzbio-python/docs-source/source/dataset_versioning_via_api.md

 A rollback commit represents a revert of a commit.
 The rollback commit will do different things depending on the mode of the parent commit.
 It may delete records, index a rollback file, or both.

-A rollback file is generated for overwrite, upsert, and delete modes.
+A rollback file is generated for overwrite, upsert, and delete models.
 This file is generated right before records are committed, by querying the current state of the dataset and storing those records in a file.
 This file is stored with the commit object and used when creating a rollback commit.

 | **Commit Mode** |                                          **Description**                                           |
 |-------------|------------------------------------------------------------------------------------------------|